LivingNorway/DataMapping/README.md

 # DataMapping
 Documentation on (suggestive) standards for how to map and document various types of ecological data in a DwC-A. The repro contains overview of data-types considered, as well as one file (.csv) with suggestive standard documentation for each datatype.

+[FIGURE OR TABLE OF DIFFERENT DATA-TYPES INN HERE]

-This includes a tabular view of:
+a tabular view of:

 * **table** of placement of term in the DwC-A
 * **term** the DwC or DwC-extention term used